 Haley remained motionless as a small platform extended, tongue-like, from the craft.
 At first, it moved slowly, parallel to the ground, before canting downward and contacting the ground, sending up wisps of dirt from just in front of the pitcher’s mound.
 Two men, looking very human, walked out with small rolling luggage.
 It struck Haley how similar the luggage looked to the suitcase she normally packed when they were driving to Corpus Christi to spend the weekend at her grandparents’ house.
 But these guys were not visiting from Corpus Christi or even Texas, for that matter.

-Haley stood.
-Aware her mouth was agape, she forced it closed.
+Haley stood and suddenly aware her mouth was agape, she forced it closed.
 In her head, a little voice screamed there was no way this could be happening.
 In stark contrast, another part of her head screamed that she was witnessing something truly amazing here.

 “Hey, what are you doing out here?
 You shouldn’t be here this time of the morning, young lady!” a man’s gruff voice barked out from behind Haley.
-Unable to move, he grabbed her by the arm and spun her around to face him.
+He grabbed her by the arm and spun her around to face him.

 “Oh crap, I was just, uhm—” Haley’s normally lithe mind stiffened in the face of the authority figure.
 Stuttering to come up with the right words to say, she searched for just the right excuse to give him.
 Overriding all sense of decorum and fear the man tried to put into her, Haley only had one question that seemed to hijack all other thoughts.
 “Oh, to hell with it!
 Before you shoot me, just tell me what that thing is?”